 We love hearing from firefly fans, scientific researchers, members of the press, conservation organizations, and more.
 Get in touch with us regarding:

 Speaking engagements.
-Our founder, Ben Pfeiffer, travels throughout Texas to educate volunteers, families, Master Naturalist chapters, and the general public regarding firefly conservation.
+Our founder, Ben Pfeiffer, travels throughout Texas and the US to educate volunteers, families, Master Naturalist chapters, and the general public regarding firefly conservation.
 See below for full list of future scheduled talks.
 If you’d like to request a speaking engagement, please get in touch.